-Similar species: Ellipse is more elongate and thicker with well-developed, stout teeth.
+Similar species: The ellipse is more elongate and thicker with well-developed, stout teeth.
+The fatmucket and northern brokenray (Lampsilis brittsi) are also similar.

 Adult length: 2–4 inches.